John Player (British) Formula Atlantic Series Race

 - Brabham BT40 (Richard Morgan): New to Graham Eden Racing, and driven by Cyd Williams in the 1973 British Formula Atlantic championship.
 Retained by Eden and Williams for 1974.
 After Williams crashed the car at Brands Hatch in September 1974, it was raced by Richard Morgan and Tony Trimmer later that season.
 Retained by Eden again for 1975, with Cyd Williams again driving.
 To David Winstanley (Winsford, Cheshire) of Withers of Winsford for 1976, and raced in the Indylantic championship.

 - March 74B [73B] (Wes Dawn): Australian John Gillmeister had a red and white March 73B in British Formula Atlantic 1974.
 Gillmeister had a workshop making bodywork for March, and acquired a monocoque, suspension and other parts.
 This was built up for him by Ralph Hume over the winter of 1973/74 using a Richardson BDA engine with the intention of running in the British series.
 After a sponsor pulled out, Gillmeister sold the car mid-season to Gil Nickel Racing, and it was run by Bob Eggington for Wes Dawn to drive.
 Dawn was from Hollywood, California, and was a very successful makeup artist in film and TV.
 He and Gil Nickel (Park Hill, Oklahoma) finished fifth in the 1975 Cannonball Run in a Mercedes-Benz 450SL.
 He later took the 73B/74B back to the US where he used it in minor Formula Atlantic races.
-Dawn still had the car when he died in 1990, aged just 51.
+Dawn advertised the car in 1983, but still had it when he died in 1990, aged just 51.
 His widow sold the car in April 1991.
-Subsequent history undisclosed.
+Subsequent history withheld.

 - Chevron B27 [27-74-16] (Peter Williams): Sold to Peter Williams (Brentwood, Essex) in June 1974 for British Formula Atlantic; and retained for the 1975 season.
 To Porsche racer and driving instructor Mike Franey (London) later in 1975 and raced in F/Atlantic with Samatco Ltd backing.
 Unknown in 1976, but in early 1977, novice racer Martin Murphy won a Formule Libre race at Thruxton in the "ex-Peter Williams Coin Monthly" B27.
 The car remained in Franey's possession until September 1979, when it was sold to Jeremy Bouckley (Sutton Coldfield, West Midands) as a rolling chassis.
 Bouckley cannot recalls what happened to it, but this car was reportedly owned by Phil Sharp for hillclimbs in 1984.
 Subsequent history unknown.